-Proposals to Remove DSH and GME Payments from Medicare Should Be Undertaken with Extreme Care Not to Undermine the Safety Net and Teaching Institutions that These Payment Streams Support
+Proposals to Remove DSH and GME Payments from Medicare Should Be Undertaken with Extreme Care Not to Undermine the Safety Net and Teaching Institutions that These Payment Streams Support general revenue funds.

-NAPH is concerned with suggestions from both House and Senate members that we examine the possibility of removing DSH and GME payments from Medicare and finance them with general revenue funds.
 In theory, NAPH agrees that providing care to low income populations and training physicians are "public goods" that should be financed by a broader base than just Medicare.
 However, without having seen any details about how such a move would be implemented, we do have a number of concerns about these suggestions.